 - Express a detailed Creative writing to employ a strong manifestation of their long-term goals.

 - Identify “Red Flags,” which are triggers, and make a plan for this occurrence.

 - Role-play scenarios that engage the confused & angry self vs… the wise and balanced self, with the intention that this will set a memory in place for the times when over-reaction can be detrimental.

 - Introduce & identify how shame destroys, gaining insight to begin building shame resiliency

-- Bottom line is for these women to find love and respect for themselves and each other, with the ultimate goal to be a woman that makes a difference in the world for good and does not walk out of prison as a number and a statistic, but rather as a woman that is proud of herself.
+- Bottom line is for students of Let’s Get Real to find love and respect for themselves and each other, with the ultimate goal to be a person that makes a difference in the world for good and does not walk out of prison as a number and a statistic, but rather as a person proud of who they are.